aleen42/PersonalWiki/Programming/JavaScript/Framework/underscore/array_functions/array_functions.md

 };

 _.difference = function(array) {
-    /** filter out the element which is not an array in the arguments */ var args = _.flatten(arguments, true, true, 1);
+    /** filter out the element which is not an array firstly */ var args = _.flatten(arguments, true, true, 1);

     return _.without.apply(null, array, args);